Haw Par Villa

 After Boon Haw passed away in 1954, the park in Singapore became public property and changed operators several times over the years.
 In what could be called an era of identity crises, the park was renamed Haw Par Villa Dragon World, reverted to Tiger Balm Gardens when footfall dropped, and finally settled on Haw Par Villa – what we know it as today.

-Most wouldn’t have realised this but during the pandemic, the park underwent a nine-month-long facelift and reopened recently on 1st July 2021, with a refreshed layer of paint and reinforced sculptures.
+Most wouldn’t have realised this but during the pandemic, the park underwent a 9-month-long facelift and reopened in July 2021, with a refreshed layer of paint and reinforced sculptures.

 Visit Haw Par Villa today